Winter Stillness & the Body’s Deep Intelligence

 The body remembers everything—not just injuries and illnesses, but emotions, stress patterns, and prolonged overexertion.

 Much of this memory is held in water-rich tissues: fascia, muscles, joints, and the nervous system.
 When life moves too quickly, these layers don’t get a chance to fully metabolize what they’ve absorbed.
-Winter offers that chance.
-Rest and sleep offer that opportunity.
+Winter—and especially rest and sleep—offers that opportunity.

 Stillness allows the body to reorganize.